onsip/sipjs.com/content/guides/reuse-mediastreams.md

   SIP.WebRTC.getUserMedia(mediaConstraints, getUserMediaSuccess, getUserMediaFailure);
 ~~~

-Once the stream is available, it can be used to make or receive calls.
+After `getUserMediaSuccess` has been called, the stream can be used to make or receive calls.

 ## Making a call